Lake Louise Ski Area Long-Range Plan

 - and the development of non-skier winter activities such as tubing, snowshoeing, and ice climbing.

-Parks Canada invites comments on the draft DIA from April 15 to June 15, 2019.
+Parks Canada invited comments on the draft DIA from April 15 to June 15, 2019.

-The Lake Louise Ski Area will host three public open houses to provide the public an opportunity to view and provide comments on the LRP and DIA.
-Parks Canada representatives will participate in these meetings.
+The Lake Louise Ski Area hosted three public open houses to provide the public an opportunity to view and provide comments on the LRP and DIA.
+Parks Canada representatives participated in these meetings.